 Park City Municipal's mission statement is "Evolving & Sustaining a Complete Community."
 This was developed at the 2016 Council Retreat and gets to the heart of what the City is striving to do.
-A complete community strikes a balance between sustaining an exceptional quality of life and managing a thriving mountain community, while continuing to preserve and enhance the natural environmental.
-A complete community is engaged with their government, which is, in turn, engaged with the public.
-Through community engagement the City Council has identified three critical priorities: Energy, Transportation, and Housing.
-The City believes that by striving to solve these three issues, our town will be more complete.
+Through community engagement the City Council has identified three critical priorities: Energy, Transportation, Housing, and Social Equity.
+The City believes that by striving to solve these four issues our town will be more complete.
 The following are the elements that make up a complete community: